 Artificial Intelligence at its most basic definition is the use of digital technology to create systems capable of performing tasks commonly thought to require human intelligence.
 Building systems capable of doing everything from writing a poem to creating a new antibiotic requires billions of lines of data.

 The data used to train AI can reinforce inequalities and racism making it harder to access good healthcare or fair justice for all communities.
-A recent example is a study from October 2023 where a hospital algorithm was systematically assigning Black patients a lower risk score than White patients.
+A recent example is a study where a hospital algorithm was systematically assigning Black patients a lower risk score than White patients.
 If addressed, the inequity in the health risk score would increase the percentage of Black patients receiving additional help in hospital from 1 in 5 (17.7%) to just under half (46.5%).

 What kind of inequities and social justice harms are you most concerned about being reinforced or created by AI technologies?